Matrix Transformations

 Affine transformation

+An affine transformation is a function that maps points from one affine space to another, preserving affine properties like parallelism, ratio of lengths for parallel line segments.
+Affine transformations include: scaling, rotation, translation, reflection, shearing.
 In geometry, an affine transformation can be represented as the composition of a linear transformation plus a translation.
-If we want to do any affine transformation in 3D space, we can extend our vectors to four-dimension and using 4x4 matrix to transform them.
+If we want to perform any affine transformation using matrix form, the representation of 3D Euclidean vector space is not enough.
+We can use 4D homogeneous space to represent the 3D Euclidean affine space.
+We extend our vectors to four-dimension and using 4x4 matrix to represent affine transformation.

 4D Homogeneous Space